steffanmouton/crusade-companion-vue/README.md

 npm install
 ```

+#### Firebase Config

-3. Create a `.env` file based on `.env.example` and add your Firebase configuration
+1. Create a `.env` file based on `.env.example` and add your Firebase configuration

-4. Start the development server:
+2. Start the development server:

 ```bash
 npm run dev